oguerrer/ppi4hc/README.md

 Scripts 21 onwards produce all the figures in the report and saves them in the `figures` folder.
 Once all files have been run, the user can take the output data files and replicate the figures presented in the report.

-## Policy Priority Inference
+## Policy Priority Inference (PPI)
-The analysis requires the <a href="https://policypriority.org" target="_blank">Policy Priority Inference (PPI)</a> toolkit, which can be <a href="https://pypi.org/project/policy-priority-inference/" target="_blank">installed for Python through Pypi</a>.
+The analysis requires the <a href="https://policypriority.org" target="_blank">PPI</a> toolkit, which can be <a href="https://pypi.org/project/policy-priority-inference/" target="_blank">installed for Python through Pypi</a>.
 Further information on PPI can be found in the book: <a href="https://www.cambridge.org/core/books/complexity-economics-and-sustainable-development/BD6CCB51DF29A5FE3638B3B99C7D0CB1" target="_blank">Complexity Economics and Sustainable Development</a>.

 ## How to use
 If all the necessary libraries have been properly installed, all needed is to clone this repository (preserving the folder structure) and run each script sequentially.